Today's Song

-"Today's Song" is a song by the American rock band Foo Fighters, released as a single on July 2, 2025.
-It has not been confirmed whether or not it will be on the band's next album.
+"Today's Song" is a song by the American rock band Foo Fighters, released as a standalone single on July 2, 2025.
 It is a tribute to former members of the band, which includes Josh Freese, William Goldsmith, Franz Stahl and Taylor Hawkins.
 The artwork for the single was made by Harper Grohl, Dave Grohl's daughter.
-It is the first bit of new material since 2023's But Here We Are.

 Composition and lyrics

 Over the years, we’ve had moments of unbridled joy, and moments of devastating heartbreak.
 Moments of beautiful victory, and moments of painful defeat.
 We have mended broken bones and broken hearts.
 But we have followed this road together, with each other, for each other, no matter what.
 Because in life, you just can’t go it alone.